odoo/documentation/accounting/bank/setup/create_bank_account.rst

 How to setup a new bank account?
 ================================

-In Odoo, you can manage multiple bank accounts.
+In Twenty20, you can manage multiple bank accounts.
 In this page, you will be guided in the creation, modification or deletion of a bank or a credit card account.